-Here are some lower sugar, but satisfyingly sweet options for those sugar cravings.
+Here are some low-sugar but still sweet options for sugar cravings:

 - Create a fruit and yogurt parfait and top it with granola

-- Try a high protein option, like a nut butter (peanut butter, almond butter, or cashew butter) instead.
+- Try eating a decent protein source, like nut butter (peanut butter, almond butter, or cashew butter) instead.